 Your body’s tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.

-Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
+Hyperbaric Oxygen Therapy increases the amount of oxygen your blood can carry.
 An increase of oxygen in the blood temporarily restores normal levels of blood gases and tissue function to promote healing and fight infection.

-Hyperbaric oxygen therapy is used to treat several medical conditions and medical institutions use it in different ways.
+It is used to treat several medical conditions and medical institutions use it in different ways.